-The population of Hermann was recorded as being 2,431 residents in 2010.
-Those residents are served by the public schools of Gasconade County R-1 School District.
-Those schools are Hermann Elementary (Pre-school through 3rd), Hermann Middle (4th through 8th) and Hermann High School (9th through 12th).
-St. George School, a Catholic private school, is also in Hermann and offers grades Kindergarten through 8th.
+The residents of Herman are served by the public schools of Gasconade County R-1 School District.
+Those schools are Hermann Elementary, Hermann Middle, and Hermann High School.
+St. George School, a Catholic private school, is also in Hermann and offers classes for students grades Kindergarten through 8th.

 The City of Hermann hosts six festivals throughout the year.
 The Wurstfest in March, Maifest on the third weekend in May, the Taste for the Arts on the first weekend in June, the BarBQ & Brats Festival on the last weekend in September, the Oktoberfest held on each of the first four October weekends, and Christmastime in Hermann held on the first two weekends of December.

 The Katy Trail, the "rails to trails" biking trail and Missouri State Park, is not too far from the city and can be accessed at the McKittrick Trailhead by using the bike lane on the Missouri River Bridge.